What Is The Function Of The Pituitary Gland?

 - The Posterior Lobe produces the antidiuretic hormone.
 The antidiuretic hormone helps the body prevent dehydration by retaining water from our kidney and conserving the water in our bloodstream.
 Oxytocin is another hormone produced by the posterior lobe.
 Oxytocin aids in uterine contractions during childbirth and stimulates the production of milk after childbirth.

-If any of these pituitary gland functions are compromised the results can range from feeling uncomfortable to a fatal Adrenal Crisis.
+If any of the pituitary gland functions are compromised the results can range from feeling uncomfortable to a fatal Adrenal Crisis.

-When the pituitary gland produces an excessive amount of hormone or not enough hormones then a dozen different disorders of the endocrine system can result.
+If the pituitary gland produces an excessive hormone or not enough hormones then different pituitary gland disorders may occur.

-Here is a list of different diseases caused by pituitary gland disorders:
+Here is a list of different pituitary gland disorders:

 |Diseases Caused by Pituitary Gland Disorders||Caused By||Hormones Affected|